Israel & History

 Religious Zionism says the state has spiritual meaning

-Religious Zionists often argue that Jewish sovereignty in the land of Israel has redemptive significance.
+Religious Zionists often argue that Jewish sovereignty in the land of Israel has redemptive meaning.
 My Jewish Learning's introduction describes the position clearly: for many religious Zionists, the return to Israel is part of a messianic process, even if that process is incomplete and politically messy.

 That is one reason the movement has often been inspired by Rabbi Abraham Isaac Kook and, later, his son Rabbi Zvi Yehuda Kook.